New date: 17 April, 2020

 Get the recognition you deserve with EAI Index:

 Meet the keynote speaker – Dr. Miriam Capretz and Prof. Mario Dantas.See the full program here.DIONE 2020 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
 Learn more about EAI’s Recognition Program here.Get real feedback on your presentation from other registrants via EAI’s Mobile Compass.

-All accepted and presented papers will be published by LNICST Springer (WoS and Scopus indexed) and made available through SpringerLink Digital Library.
+All registered papers will be submitted for publishing by LNICST Springer (WoS and Scopus indexed) and made available through SpringerLink Digital Library.